zkuzmic/zachkuzmic.com/_posts/2018-02-27-cursor-pointer-on-checkbox-and-radio-inputs.md

 I think it comes down to what is being communicated with a pointer.
 Is it just saying "clicking here will do something"?
 Or is it saying "clicking here will do something *because that isn't already made obvious with some other affordance*"?

-For now, there seems to be some consensus on the latter (buttons get a pointer, checkboxes and radio buttons do not).
-But I also understand the argument for consistency (all clickable elements get a pointer)with the former.
-I'm not sure I have a true preference.
+For now, there seems to be some consensus on the latter (where buttons get a pointer, checkboxes and radio buttons do not).
+But I also understand the former's argument for consistency (where all clickable elements get a pointer).
+I'm not sure I have a true preference to be honest.
 My only thought on the matter is that any website or app should pick a direction and implement that consistently throughout their entire product.